The Linux tune2fs command with examples

 How to list file system parameters using tune2fs?

-The -l option is used with the tune2fs command to list the current file system parameters.
+The -l option is used with the tune2fs command will show the current file system parameters.

 Example: